moleculeprotocol/IPNFT/audit/ARCHITECTURE.md

 - Owners of fractionalized tokens may gain access or usage rights to certain documents, secret data or may claim shares from other sources.
 This functionality is not immediately covered by the IPNFT contracts.
 - The IPNFT owner creates a new `FractionalizedToken` by calling `fractionalizeIpnft(uint256 ipnftId, uint256 fractionsAmount, string calldata agreementCid) external returns (uint256 fractionId)`
   - this instantiates a new minimal clone of the currently defined ERC20 implementation...
-  - ...and initializes with the `Fractionalizer` contract as its owner
+  - ...and initializes it with the `Fractionalizer` contract as its owner
   - the `Fractionalizer` contract can mint arbitrary amounts of tokens
   - the original owner of an IPNFT can tell the `Fractionalizer` at any time to mint an arbitrary amount of fractionalized tokens by calling `increaseShares`.
 Token holders must be aware that they can be diluted at the discretion of the IPNFT holder.
 New emissions are supposed to be controlled by the governance layer that controls the multisig (contract) that still holds the IPNFT.
 - the initial emission of `FractionalizedTokens` to other accounts will usually be supported by an auction mechanism that's out of scope of the IPNFT protocol.